 Our rigorous, collaborative and dynamic approach to process, and application of core values, allows us to engage with our client’s vision to complete successful projects which are an amalgamation of the entire project team’s combined skills and ideas.
 We love to design landscapes which excite and intrigue, resulting in measurable positive change for daily users.

-Pollen Studio nurtures projects to evolve into self-sustaining, community-driven outcomes where the completion of the project is just the beginning.
+Pollen nurtures projects to evolve into self-sustaining, community-driven outcomes where the completion of the project is just the beginning.

 Registered Landscape Architect AILA

-A recognised champion of increasing the connectivity, multifunctionality, and performance of Melbourne’s public realm, Flynn has worked across the private and local government sectors to convert this passion into real outcomes.
+A recognised champion of increasing the connectivity, multi-functionality, and performance of Melbourne’s public realm, Flynn has worked across the private and local government sectors to convert this passion into real outcomes.
 He is a Registered Landscape Architect and regular lecturer and tutor for the School of Architecture and Design at RMIT University.

-Flynn believes that design and stewardship of the landscape ought to affect positive change and deliver projects to the highest possible standard.
+Flynn believes the design and stewardship of the landscape ought to affect positive change and deliver projects to the highest possible standard.
 This approach is important in the management and innovative improvement of the public realm no matter where the project.